yurifugi/rpi-updater-notifier/README.md

 ```

 That's it!
-Check your Gmail account.
+Check your Gmail inbox for the test123test email.

 This `sendmail` config section was entirely based on Stacy Prowell
 article (https://medium.com/swlh/setting-up-gmail-and-other-email-on-a-raspberry-pi-6f7e3ad3d0e)